-Are you worried about Friday the 13th superstition in a year 2022?
+Are you worried about Friday the 13th superstition in the year 2023?
 Do you want to explore the truth behind this myth?
 If yes, this article will clear all your doubts.

 There are many superstitions that surround us daily.
 Like breaking a mirror, a cat crossing our path, walking under a ladder, etc. Some superstitions are related to things while some are also related to dates and weekdays!